dreamcatcher-tech/network/Inbox/2024-03-11 1300 isolation between users.md

 > Using this permissions model, how can we allow people to share sessions / branches with each other, and interact with them seamlessly, sharing realtime streaming updates ?

+Use webhooks from github to give instant permissions updates.
+Allow manipulation of github permissions internally, that get pushed up to github.
+For now, store full copies of repos under each users account.

+Set up webhooks to pull from github when git repo changes.
+Sharing between users - if they have permissions then they can see and interact with each others branches.
+The creator of a branch is the only one that can write to it.

+Shared repos that are genuinely two repos interacting with each other ?

+Private branches on shared repos ?
+We could allow some branches to be designated private by the operators, like a shadow, and they would not be shown, ever - this is basically a private fork.
+This is what should be used if you want this privacy.
+We can probably charge more for that.